jamesAlhassan/alx-low_level_programming/0x01-variables_if_else_while/README.md

 1-last_digit.c script - Checks the value of a number and prints and corresponding string 2-print_alphabet.c script - Prints all the alphabets in lower case 3-print_alphabets.c script - Prints all alphabets in lower and upper case

+  4-print_alphabt.c script -  Prints all the alphabets in lower case excluding q and e